Skip to navigation Skip to content

 Only a SO3 or above in a Manual Disbursement Team can authorise a manual disbursement.

-The authorising officer must ensure that:
+The authorising officer must make sure:

 • the manual disbursement has been correctly keyed